 Are you an expert?
 Apply to contribute here.

 Updates to Brooks Cascadia 13

-- The Brooks Cascadia 13 is a running shoe that’s meant for neutral pronators.
+- The Brooks Cascadia 13 is a neutral running shoe same as the Brooks Caldera 3 is meant for neutral pronators.
 It is part of a series that focuses on off-road adventures.
 It has a midsole unit that focuses on providing form-fitting cushioning and balance over the irregular surfaces.
 Moreover, a protective shield ensures a safe run.